Code-Institute-Submissions/CookMark/README.md

 This is to connect with the IP and PORT vars.
 - Then in Heroku Dashboard -> Deploy -> Deployment method: Github and followed the instructions.
 This made all of my pushes to the GitHub repo connect and build on the Heroku app.
 - Checked the Automatic deploys and after a successful build -> Open App.
 - It was then successfully deployed to Heroku.

-Remember, after each new installed package.

 #### How to run it locally
 For running the project locally, you'll needed to have Git, the Heroku CLI pre-installed and a text handling program, such as VS Code.